aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 2. Rasterize and cover so that cells of interest are 1 and others are 0;

-3. create an egv with `egvtools::distance2egv`. {fasterize} does not write CRS with `WKT` from epsg-string.
+3. create an egv with `egvtools::distance2egv()`. {fasterize} does not write CRS with `WKT` from epsg-string.
 Therefore it is better to use `project_to_template_input=TRUE` and define input-template.
 However, the only difference is in how the CRS is stored, therefore this can ignored - distance will be calculated on the input CRS and only resulting layer will be projected to match egv-template (faster due to 10x aggregation of resolution).
+To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.

 ``` r